digital-asset/daml/docs/source/daml-finance/getting-started/getting-started.rst

 Why do we need factories?
 =========================

-You might be wondering why we use ``Holding`` and ``Account`` factories instead of creating an account or holding directly.
+You might be wondering why we use account factories and holding factories instead of creating an ``Account`` or ``Holding`` directly.

-This is done in order to avoid having to reference ``Daml.Finance.Asset`` directly in user workflows (and hence simplify upgrading procedures).
+This is done to avoid having to reference ``Daml.Finance.Asset`` directly in user workflows (and hence simplify upgrading procedures).